kinshuk-644/codeial/README.md

 # codeial

 A basic social media web application with features such as Sign Up, Sign In, Profile Page, Add Post, Add Comment, Delete Post, Delete Comment.

+# Steps to run the project :
+Make sure you have node.js , mongoDB , Robo 3T(optional , to visualize the schema) installed on your pc.

+Open an editor (VS Code preferably).

+Run the following commands inside the todoApp directory:

+1) npm install

+Run the command on terminal to start mongoDB:

+1) sudo systemctl start mongod

+Run the command on terminal to see the status of mongoDB(active or not)

+Go back to VS Code and run:

+1) npm start

+Finally, open localhost:3000/ on your web browser.